SteppingHat/php-emoji-detector/README.md

 Updates to the Unicode version will always be released as new minor versions.
 We recommend using the (`^`) caret version range so that new Emoji's are automatically supported in your project when running `composer update`.

-Any breaking changes will be released as new major versions, and bufxies will be released as new patch versions as usual.
+Any breaking changes will be released as new major versions, and bugfixes will be released as new patch versions as usual.

 ## Usage